preciofishbone/OmniaDocsG2/working-with-processes/authoring-processes/working-with-drafts/using-the-workspace/index.rst

 + **Content**: Use this tab to add a description of the process or process step.
 You can usually use both text and images to do that.
 + **Document**: You use this tab to attach documents to the process or process step, documents that users can read.
 + **Links**: Here you can add useful links for users, for the process or process step.
-+ **Tasks**: Use this tab to wotk with a To Do-list for the process or process step.
++ **Tasks**: Use this tab to work with a To Do-list for the process or process step.
 Note that this is not Sharepoint Tasks, just a To Do list.
 + **Properties**: You use this tab to set the properties for the process.
 Available for the main level, the process, only.

 See these pages for more information:

-+ :doc:`Create a new draft from a published process </working-with-processes/authoring-processes/working-with-drafts/drawing-tab/index>`
++ :doc:`The Drawing tab </working-with-processes/authoring-processes/working-with-drafts/drawing-tab/index>`
-+ :doc:`Create a new draft from a published process </working-with-processes/authoring-processes/working-with-drafts/content-tab/index>`
++ :doc:`The Content tab </working-with-processes/authoring-processes/working-with-drafts/content-tab/index>`
-+ :doc:`Create a new draft from a published process </working-with-processes/authoring-processes/working-with-drafts/documents-tab/index>`
++ :doc:`The Documents tab </working-with-processes/authoring-processes/working-with-drafts/documents-tab/index>`
-+ :doc:`Create a new draft from a published process </working-with-processes/authoring-processes/working-with-drafts/links-tab/index>`
++ :doc:`The Links tab </working-with-processes/authoring-processes/working-with-drafts/links-tab/index>`
-+ :doc:`Create a new draft from a published process </working-with-processes/authoring-processes/working-with-drafts/tasks-tab/index>`
++ :doc:`The Tasks tab </working-with-processes/authoring-processes/working-with-drafts/tasks-tab/index>`
-+ :doc:`Create a new draft from a published process </working-with-processes/authoring-processes/working-with-drafts/properties-tab/index>`
++ :doc:`The Properties tab </working-with-processes/authoring-processes/working-with-drafts/properties-tab/index>`

 Design mode or Preview mode
 ****************************